Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The difference between a camping mattress and a sleeping pad is a gray area.
 Consider the terms to exist on a continuum, with sleeping pads being more of your standard backpacking fare and prioritizing compressibility, and mattresses being thicker, cushier, and less portable.

-These mattresses also very often incorporate more foam in their builds, and this can be a sure sign that a mattress prioritizes comfort over all else.
+These mattresses also very often incorporate more foam into their builds, which can be a sure sign that a mattress prioritizes comfort over all else.
 At 32 pounds, the HEST Dually is definitely in the “mattress” category.

 Sleeping pads are relatively thin, light, and portable.
-Though this list mostly focuses on car camping products, certain camping mattresses are portable enough to bring along on river trips and short backpacking missions.
-The Sea to Summit Comfort Deluxe Self-Inflated Sleeping Pad is a prime example of a versatile sleeping pad.
+Though this list mostly focuses on car-camping products, certain camping mattresses are portable enough to bring along on river trips and short backpacking trips.
+The Sea to Summit Comfort Deluxe is a prime example of a versatile sleeping pad.

 Then, there are some options that buck convention and exist comfortably in between titles.
-A pad like the Therm-a-Rest NeoAir Topo Luxe is relatively thick at 4 inches, but due to its full air-pad design, compresses down to a size that rivals many through-and-through backpacking pads.
-The Klymit Klymaloft, with its hybrid half-foam, half-air design also lands in this category.
+A pad like the Therm-a-Rest NeoLoft is relatively thick at 4.5″ inches, but due to its full air-pad design, it compresses down to a size that rivals many through-and-through backpacking pads.

 Weight & Packed Size

 If you plan on hiking into the backcountry, a pad that packs down small and weighs less is ideal.
 Just how small and light you want to go is up to you.
-The Therm-a-Rest NeoAir Topo Luxe packs down to the size of a Nalgene bottle and weighs just 1 pound, 7 ounces.
+The Therm-a-Rest NeoLoft packs down to the size of a Nalgene bottle and weighs just 1 pound, 9 ounces.

-Consider also how you’re going to be transporting your camping mattresses around.
-Many manufacturers today are getting wise to the issues caused by tube-style stuff sacks, which while they may work the first time, good luck returning a mat to its nylon sleeve after you’ve used it.
-Many camping mattresses today now come with side-opening stuff sacks, which feature a wide mouth for easy storage, as well as compression straps to cinch down the whole affair for easy transport.
+Consider also how you’ll be transporting your camping mattresses.
+Many manufacturers today are getting wise to the issues caused by tube-style stuff sacks, which, while they may work the first time, good luck returning a mat to its nylon sleeve after you’ve used it.
+Many camping mattresses today come with side-opening stuff sacks, which feature a wide mouth for easy storage, as well as compression straps to cinch down the whole affair for easy transport.

 Camping Mattress Comfort